based8/c-_plugin_sideloader/README.md

 i might make a tutourial for how to compile and create dfhack plugins like this on my YouTube or a guide here

-also its funny how github changed the repo name to c-_plugin when i typed c++_plugin. some funny url syntaxing errors might occur otherwise probably
+also its funny how github changed the repo name to c-_plugin when i typed c++_plugin. funny